nnorthway/Collaps.r/README.md

 ### What's to Come
 v.3 will have a better animation and better mobile rendering.
 In a future version I want to include dropdown menus.
 Any suggestions for better functionality or design are accepted & appreciated at northwayn@gmail.com

+### Live Demo
+You can view a live demo at: http://natenorthway.com/collapsr/collapsr.html This demo will be updated alongside the GitHub repository.

 ### Released by Nate Northway
 I'm a web developer/designer based in Milwaukee and attenting MATC for a degree in web & software development.
 You can visit me at http://natenorthway.com to learn more.